submarat/submarat.github.io/_posts/2018-06-17-Kafka-a-Distributed-Messaging-System-for-Log-Processing.md

  * stateless brokers - don't monitor consumer state.
 Consumer is responsible for tracking its own offset.
  * `sendfile` function of Linux kernel - more efficient that using `read` and `write`
  * efficient storage - messages are stored as byte data, are not given unique ids.
 A block offset is used instead
- * builk send - producers can send messages in bulk reducing network overhead
+ * bulk send - producers can send messages in bulk reducing network overhead

 # Disadvantages